Hilly12/masters-code/README.md

 # PriFair

-A library of tools for training private and fair machine learning models.
+A light-weight library for training and evaluating fair and privacy-preserving machine learning models.
+Built on top of PyTorch and Opacus.
-Supplementary to my thesis.

 ## Installation
 ```bash